Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks

 The results are shown in Fig.\ref{Perturbation}.
-Using the results of the forward analysis for the solution of \eqref{mZK}, we compute the mean square error of the model parameters defined as
+Using the results of the forward analysis to obtain the solution of \eqref{mZK}, we compute the root mean-squared error of the model parameters defined as

-we find that significant improvement in the accuracy is realized through the certain strength of the perturbation term of the constant current.
-However, the $y$-dependent current, which changes the original ZK equation into a non-conservative equation, cannot improve the predictability of the PINNs.
-As a result, we draw the conclusion that PINN predictability can be increased with a small perturbation that maintains the conservation laws.
+We find that significant improvement in the resolution of the predictability is realized in the case considering the constant current with the certain perturbation.
+However, case of the $y$-dependent current, which changes the original ZK equation into a non-conservative equation, cannot improve the predictability of the PINNs.
+As a result, we conclude that PINN predictability can be increased with a small perturbation that keeps the conservation laws.